-a.
-A matter personal to a member of staff that is being considered by a meeting of Council is subject to standing order 11.
+- a.
+A matter personal to a member of staff that is being considered by a meeting of Council is subject to standing order 11 above. - b.
+Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the Chair of Council or, if they are not available, the Vice-Chair of the Council of absence occasioned by illness or other reason and that person shall report such absence to Council at its next meeting. - c.
+The Chair of the Council or in their absence, the Vice-Chair shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Parish Clerk.
+The reviews and appraisal shall be reported in writing and is subject to approval by resolution by the Council. - d.
+Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the Chair of the Council or in their absence, the Vice-Chair of the Council in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Council. - e.
+Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Parish Clerk relates to the Chair or Vice-Chair of the Council, this shall be communicated to another member of the Council, which shall be reported back and progressed by resolution of the Council. - f.
+Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters.

-- b.
-Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the Chairman of Council OR the Vice-Chairman of Council of absence occasioned by illness or other reason and that person shall report such absence to the Council at its next meeting. - c.
-The Chairman of the Council OR in his absence, the Vice-Chairman of the Council shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Parish Clerk.
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Council. - d.
-Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the Chairman of the Council or in his absence, the Vice-Chairman of the Council in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Council. - e.
-Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Parish Clerk relates to the Chairman or Vice-Chairman of the Council, this shall be communicated to another member of the Council, which shall be reported back and progressed by resolution of the Council. - f.
-Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g.
-In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+g.
+In accordance with standing order 11.a, persons with line management responsibilities shall have access to staff records referred to in standing order 19.f.